In this article, you will learn how your bulk emails are processed and sent with Yet Another Mail Merge.

 - Sending your mail merge

-All your emails are actually sent from your own Google account to your recipients, and only via Google servers.
+All your emails are sent from your own Google account to your recipients, and only via Google servers.

 What happens to my data and my emails after a mail merge completes?